What Do Hand Packer or Packager Do?

 |District of Columbia||$29,820|

-Tools & Technologies Used by Hand Packers and Packagers
+What Tools & Technology do Hand Packers and Packagers Use?

 - Microsoft Excel